Photo by Innerbody Research

 Best budget pick and most potent

-Since so many studies have illustrated L-glutamine’s potential to treat various intestinal injuries, a simple glutamine supplement like Revive might make sense for anyone looking for the cleanest possible start on their gut repair journey.
+Since L-glutamine has the potential to treat intestinal injuries, a simple glutamine supplement like Revive might make sense for anyone looking for the simplest possible start on their gut repair journey.
 We’ve created a guide to our favorite glutamine supplements, and Revive Glutamine is among the best.

 The studies we’ve looked at have employed doses of glutamine as high as 40g per day with very few adverse effects.56 Glutamine has been effective in these studies at doses as low as 18-20g/day.
 It’s hard to know exactly why leaky gut supplements are content with what appears to be a market-wide maximum of 5g per serving, which is why going straight to a single-ingredient source might prove beneficial.

 Revive Glutamine contains 10g of L-glutamine per serving.
-It’s an unflavored drink mix you can combine with water, or really any preferred drink.
-It’s third-party tested, but the results of that testing have yet to be posted on the Revive website.
+It’s an unflavored drink mix you can combine with water or any drink of your choice.
+It’s also third-party tested, and the results of that testing are available on the Revive website, but it’s blurry and nearly impossible to read.

 Revive lacks many of the other common ingredients in leaky gut supplements, like zinc, but you can combine it with a decent multivitamin for less than the cost of some leaky gut supplements.